Q: How has COVID-19 impact the 2021 Teach Abroad Program?

 A: Yes, all ALTs and ASEs will have their own single apartments with the option of acquiring a larger, family-style apartment.
 The cost for a family-style apartment is higher than that of a single apartment.

 Q: Do all participants live within the same building?

-A: Yes, all program participants live in the Shirasagi Residence Complex along with the program JTE participants from Australia, Britain, and Canada.
+A: Yes, all program participants live in the Shirasagi Residence Complex along with the program JET participants from Australia, Britain, and Canada.
 The SRC is centrally located to most schools the program works with and near public transit.

 Q: Will I have internet access in my apartment?